-- 8.23 Green infrastructure consists of green areas in both rural and urban settings and fulfils a wide variety of environmental, social and economic functions.
+- 8.24 Green infrastructure consists of green areas in both rural and urban settings and fulfils a wide variety of environmental, social and economic functions.
 Green infrastructure can include nature reserves, designated sites, recreation grounds, parks and open spaces, public rights of way, allotments, cemeteries and many other green areas.
 Good quality, accessible space is highly valued by the public.
 The condition of the public realm (which includes areas as diverse as Burford High Street, Woodstock's Market Square and Langel Common in Witney) has a significant impact on the street scene and quality of life and is an important component of the visual, spatial and historic qualities that make an area special and bring neighbourhoods together, contributing to the economic and social wellbeing of an area.
-Often no single authority, agency or owner has control over or responsibility for the management of such areas.
+Often no single authority, agency or owner has control over - or responsibility for - the management of such areas.
 Their provision, maintenance and enhancement forms a fundamental aspect of good design (see also Policy OS4).
-Such areas can be further enhanced by the provision of public art projects (usually created by visual artists and craftspeople for a specific site). - 8.24 Protecting and securing improvements to the public realm is an important component to achieving sustainable communities.
+Such areas can be further enhanced by the provision of public art projects (usually created by visual artists and craftspeople for a specific site). - 8.25 Protecting and securing improvements to the public realm is an important component to achieving sustainable communities.
 The NPPF emphasises that development should promote a network of public places and green spaces which are attractive, accessible, safe, uncluttered, work effectively for all users and provide a high quality landscape/townscape.
-(The design section of PPG provides useful additional guidance.)
-Further benefits come from these areas being integrated through walkways, cycleways, rights of way, open spaces and natural and green corridors. - 8.25 Many areas within the public realm perform a wide variety of functions.
+(The design section of PPG provides useful additional guidance31.)
+Further benefits come from these areas being integrated through walkways, cycleways, rights of way, open spaces and natural and green corridors. - 8.26 Many areas within the public realm perform a wide variety of functions.
 This multifunctionality of space occurs especially with green space: for example by providing a wide range of ecosystem services, helping to enhance biodiversity through improved connectivity, linking urban areas to their rural hinterlands, contributing to water management, creating a sense of place, providing opportunities for exercise, active recreation and healthy living, enhancing image, and creating places where people want to invest, generating jobs and businesses.
-It therefore has economic and social benefits and mitigates the impact of climate change.
+It therefore has economic and social benefits and mitigates the impact of climate change. - 8.27 As a predominantly rural district, it is not surprising that West Oxfordshire has a wide variety of green space, albeit not all publicly accessible or only accessible along public rights of way.
+In order to achieve the widest range of linked environmental and social benefits, green infrastructure networks need to be planned and managed More, Bigger, Better Managed and Joined.
+This will be particularly important for those areas of greatest potential change, e.g. the main towns and villages (where an accessible, green infrastructure network, close to where people live, needs to be treated as integral to the design and planning of new development) and where existing projects are already underway or emerging, e.g. the Lower Windrush Valley Project, the Cotswolds Save Our Magnificent Meadows Campaign, BBOWT's Upper

-http://planningguidance.planningportal.gov.uk/blog/guidance/design/
+31 http://planningguidance.planningportal.gov.uk/